 Linwood Cemetery is important not only for its ‘notable person’ graves, but that everyone buried there is significant to the development of the Christchurch and New Zealand we know today.

-Prior to the formation of The Friends of the Linwood Cemetery Trust, the cemetery had fallen into disrepair through neglect and vandalism.
-Today a small group of volunteers maintain and care for the headstones, garden and paths by doing grave and landscape plantings, weeding and facilitating headstone restoration and work to raise the profile of this important heritage site and greenspace.
+Prior to the formation of the Friends of the Linwood Cemetery Charitable Trust, the cemetery had fallen into disrepair through neglect and vandalism.
+Today a small group of volunteers maintain and Viagra online without prescription care for the headstones, garden and paths by doing grave and landscape plantings, weeding and facilitating headstone restoration and work to raise the profile of this important heritage site and greenspace.

-Our vision is to conserve and maintain the heritage of the Linwood Cemetery for future generations.
+Our vision is to conserve and maintain the heritage of Linwood Cemetery for future generations.